Welcome to an overview of Hofstra University’s Emergency Response Plan.

 An emergency is defined as a serious event that significantly disrupts one or more operations of the University and/or may affect mission-critical functions and/or life safety.
 Multiple University resources are involved.
 The Emergency Response Plan would be activated to the extent it is necessary.

 A disaster is defined as a very serious event(s) that significantly affects or halts the operations of the University.
 The Emergency Response Plan is fully activated.

 Meet the Crisis Management, Emergency Response, and Threat Assessment Teams

 Hofstra University has seasoned personnel who meet regularly to develop, review, and update plans for various emergency scenarios.
 If necessary, Hofstra University's compact campus can be secured under the direction of Public Safety and local law enforcement by the closing the gates and posting emergency personnel at other exits and entrances.

-The Crisis Management Team (CMT) is comprised of the vice president for Student Affairs, the vice president for University Relations, and the director of Public Safety.
+The Crisis Management Team (CMT) is comprised of the Vice President for Student Enrollment, Engagement, and Success; the Vice President for University Relations, and the Associate Vice President of Public Safety.
 The primary responsibilities of this team are to: